How to Export and Import Global Restrictions

 Make sure you go to Settings > Content Control before you start.

-1. Click the more menu (kebab), then Import
+1. Click the more menu (vertical 3 dots), then Import

 2. Choose your JSON export file